 In October 2012 the firm merged with Manchester City Centre firm Lomax Geddes and Co based in the Royal Exchange and both Peter Brennand and Ian Brown became consultants, Ian in addition to his sitting as a Deputy District Judge (Civil).
 In 2013 the Manchester office relocated to its current site on the first floor of 86 King Street.

-Fieldings Porter has its head office in Bolton with 6 Partners, 8 Consultant Solicitors, 6 Associate Solicitors, a further 18 Assistant Solicitors, 7 further case workers including Legal Executives and Licensed Conveyancers, and 13 support staff, including 4 apprentices who have or are studying NVQ Levels 2 and 3 in Business Administration.
+Fieldings Porter has its head office in Bolton with 6 Partners, 8 Consultant Solicitors, 6 Associate Solicitors, a further 19 Assistant Solicitors, 7 further case workers including Legal Executives and Licensed Conveyancers, and 13 support staff, including 2 apprentices who have or are studying NVQ Levels 2 and 3 in Business Administration and 2 who were apprentices but have now progressed to paralegal support.
 It is a recognised practice for the training of solicitors and we currently have 1 Trainee Solicitor.

 In 2004 - 2005, Edward Nally, now a consultant was President of the Law Society of England and Wales.
 He was President of the Bolton Incorporated Law Society in 2007.
 He is currently a member of the Legal Services Board and a solicitor member of the QC Selection Panel.